mysrejourney/mkdocs/docs/terraform/work_terraform.md

-#Work with Terraform

-**Lifecycle Rules**
+# Lifecycle Rules

-By default, Terraform first destroy the resources first and then will create a new resource.
+By default, Terraform first destroys the resources first, and then will create a new resource.

 **Example**

-You have local file creating configuration file your directory and the resource was provided already.
+You have local file creating configuration file your directory, and the resource was provided already.
-Now, you want to make a changes in the content of the file like below
+Now, you want to make changes in the content of the file like below
 ```main.tf
 resource "local_file" "my-file" {
     filename="./test.txt"